 A photo booth that serves as the party decor?
 Why not!

 A hanging frame photo booth certainly wins many points for DIY; it’s simple, easy to make, and it looks amazing.
-You can either use open back picture frames, or make your own with poster boards.
+You can either use open back picture frames, make your own with poster boards, or you can buy photo frame online shopping.

 Get creative and decorate your frames to go with your party theme!
 You can paint the frames, wrap fabric or crepe paper around it, or glue flower decorations to make them look more lively.